rabobank-nederland/omnikassa-java-sdk/README.md

 ## Release notes

+### Version 1.14.1

+* Add support for nullable fields in RefundDetailsResponse

 ### Version 1.14.0

 * Added support for setting the partnerReference id and user agent in the X-Api-User-Agent header.